BHP: BHP

+In March 2026, BHP announced it had appointed Brendon Craig as its new chief executive.
+Craig will take over the role from 1 July 2026 from Mike Henry.

 Corporation

 Until January 2022, BHP was a dual-listed company; the Australian BHP Billiton Limited and the British BHP Billiton plc were separately listed with separate shareholder bodies, while conducting business as one operation with identical boards of directors and a single management structure.
 The headquarters of BHP Billiton Limited and the global headquarters of the combined group were located in Melbourne, Australia.
 The headquarters of BHP Billiton plc were located in London, England.
-Its main office locations were in Australia, the U.S., Canada, the UK, Chile, Malaysia, and Singapore.
+Its main office locations were in Australia, the US, Canada, the UK, Chile, Malaysia, and Singapore.

 The company's shares traded on the following exchanges: